wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_listreceivedbyaccount.md

 ---
-title: doge:listreceivedbyaccount \[POST\] {disallowed}
+title: listreceivedbyaccount  {disallowed} - Dogecoin
-description: \-Returnsalistofaccounts.EachaccountisrepresentedwithaAccountInfoobject.
+description: Example code for the listreceivedbyaccount  {disallowed} json-rpc method. Сomplete guide on how to use listreceivedbyaccount  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters